blemasle/mls800/docs/manual.md

 ## First use

 On power on, the MLS800 applies the last active preset and displays the firmware version for a brief moment.
-The unit then enter into the `Playing` mode.
+The unit then enters into the `Playing` mode.

 ## Modes